wilsonmar/wilsonmar.github.io/_posts/2022-06-27-prod-baselines.md

 The vitality and security of your production system at work reflects your diligence at learning these stages:

-1. Master basic skills: Touch Typing, MacOS/Linux commands, Shell scripting, Git and GitHub, GitHub Markdown, CI/CD (GitHub Actions?), Docker, Terraform, Ansible, Helm, Kubernetes, self control (to make time).
+1. Master basic skills: self control (to make time), Touch Typing/vim, VSCode, MacOS/Linux commands (sed, awk, jq, jsonette, etc.), Shell & Python scripting, Git and GitHub, Git and GitHub Markdown, CI/CD (GitHub Actions?), Docker, Terraform, Ansible, Helm, Kubernetes.
+Then there's effective collaboration applying etiquette and tricks to using email, Slack, SMS, Zoom/Teams, etc.

-1. Customize the <strong>plan templates</strong> here about how to introduce and sustain the entire implementation lifecycle.
+1. Customize the <strong>adoption plan templates</strong> here about how to introduce and sustain the entire implementation lifecycle.

 1. Study the <strong>baseline configuration assets</strong> (Terraform, Policies, GitHub Actions scripts, etc.) by reading and viewing videos.